 If we wanted to “live life on the edge” we’d find someone’s older brother to buy us a 6 pack of beer.
 But drugs?
 Marijuana?
 We never saw any, never knew anyone that did drugs, and wouldn’t know where to get any even if we did want some.

 Continuing, here’s where it gets a bit complicated.
 I started at Glendale Junior College September of 1959.
-Not because I was academically inclined [I wasn’t], but only because it was easier than working.
-After Glendale College I went in turn to Utah Sate University for one year [1961 – 1962], then to Church College of Hawaii, a Mormon college [I got kicked out for being a “heathen gentile & wicked mainlander”], and to L.A.
+Not because I was academically inclined [I wasn’t], but because it was the only way to keep from being drafted.
+After Glendale College I went in turn to Utah Sate University for one year [1961 – 1962], then to Church College of Hawaii, a Mormon College, now called Brigham Young Hawaii.
+I got kicked out for being a “heathen gentile & wicked mainlander”, then went to L.A.
 State College.
 Then back to Glendale College for a year or so where I ultimately got “asked to leave” because of bad grades.

 At Utah State I got into skydiving which was a new sport back then.